 Leadership support is provided by Xin Zhang and Shiyi Pan.

-Generous funding is provided by The International Council of The Museum of Modern Art.
+Generous funding is provided by The International Council of The Museum of Modern Art and by Marie-Josée and Henry R. Kravis.

 Additional support is provided by the Graham Foundation for Advanced Studies in the Fine Arts.

 PRESS CONTACT: